smariel/PTree/README.md

 #PTree
 ## Description
 PTree aims to help building power supplies on electronics design.
-A first view is dedicated to build the tree itself by adding sources and loads.
+A first window is dedicated to build the tree itself by adding sources and loads.
-The second view list all the component consumptions on each power supplies.
+The second window lists all components with their consumption on each power supplies.
-The third view is a graphical summary of all the consumptions on the design.
+The third window is a graphical summary of all consumption on the design.
 ##
 ## Basic commands
 Simple installation using git and npm: